 The Full-Time Firefighter recruitment process has a number of important dates that candidates will need to be available for should they progress throughout the process:

-Practical assessments and swim tests will be held between 17 to 26 April 2023.
+Practical assessments and swim tests will be held during June 2024 (dates and locations TBC).

 Verification tests will take place directly ahead of medical examinations.
-Medical and fitness tests will be held during the months of June and July 2023.
+Medical and fitness tests will be held between July and August 2024.

 Please note that all dates may be subject to change dependent upon Service need.